richardhapb/pytest.nvim/README.md

 - [ ] Handle modules and project
 - [ ] Integrate treesitter for parsing
 - [ ] Centralized UI
+- [ ] Parse error lines from JSON output of pytest, instead of relying on stdout

 ## Contributing